 Audi TT Roadster convertible - Engines, drive & performance

-The latest Audi TT Roadster features lots of new technology and equipment, but Audi has managed to keep it roughly the same weight as the previous version, which is good news for handling and performance.
-The roof mechanism, for example, weighs 3kg less than the one in the old car.
+The latest Audi TT Roadster features lots of technology and equipment, but Audi has managed to keep it roughly the same weight as the previous version, which is good news for handling and performance.
+The roof mechanism, for example, weighs 3kg less than the one in the previous car.

 Audi TT Roadster petrol engines